Before you invest, it’s important to understand the basics about different types of investments.

 What are “shares” and “dividends”?

 Stocks are usually bought and sold in units called shares.
 A share’s value, or share price, rises and falls based on how much people will pay for a share.
 People will pay money for the stock if they think the company will be successful.
 If it is, its stock will increase in value.
 Sometimes the company will also pay its investors a dividend.
 That’s when the company pays the shareholders a part of its profits.

 A mutual fund is a professionally managed collection of money from a group of investors.
 Instead of deciding for yourself what stocks or bonds to buy, a mutual fund manager makes these decisions for everyone in the group – deciding what to buy or sell, and when.
 Some mutual funds will be higher risk than others, and no mutual fund is a sure thing.

-Because a mutual fund invests in a variety of stocks, bonds, and/or other products, there is usually greater potential reward than many low-risk investments, and usually less risk than buying individual assets.
+Because a mutual fund invests in a variety of stocks, bonds, and other products, there is usually greater potential reward than many low-risk investments, and less risk than buying individual stocks and some bonds.